jometzg/azure-openai-assistants/README.md

 It is best to clone this repo and run inside Visual Studio code with the REST client.

-Alteratively, if you can access GitHub CodeSpaces, that should work just as well.
+Alternatively, if you can access GitHub CodeSpaces, that should work just as well.

 [Requests.http](./requests.http)